jpalma-espinosa/netpyne/AdEx/Notes.md

 ## 2. What I am going to do?
  Apparently, there is no current [AdEx.mod implemented in NEURON](https://senselab.med.yale.edu/modeldb/ShowModel?model=147141).
-I will first replicate the AdEx.mod file/model based on what Kerr Lab did previously
+I will first replicate the AdEx.mod file/model based on what Kerr Lab did previously.
+To achieve this goal, the tasks will be:
+- [ ] Implement and analyze AdEx model implemented in neuron (.mod) (Sprint 1)
+- [ ] Replicate the Izhikevic tutorial, but now incorporating the AdEx model (Sprint 2).
+- [ ] Replicate figures from [Naud et al. ](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2798047/) (Sprint 3)
+- [ ] Write AdEx tutorial and test it for publication on the website (Sprint 4)

+**KPI: AdEx working on Netpyne**

+## Update Jun 7th, 2021
+ I was able to run the [izhikevic tutorial](http://www.netpyne.org/tutorial.html#tutorial-4-using-a-simplified-cell-model-izhikevich).
+Also, I wrote the Adex.mod file, by replicating what was done with [izhi2007b.mod](http://www.netpyne.org/_downloads/803a7312bae028b7a24ba7f3e28de705/izhi2007b.mod).
+However, I am still not able to produce a spike in the Adex model.
+The izhikevic one has some strange way of calculating the derivative states.
+What is the difference between those two forms of calculation?
+Also, how can I incorporate the synapses in the Adex neuron?

+The izhikevic (and adex) is implemented as a POINT PROCESS (see also [NEURON documentation](https://www.neuron.yale.edu/neuron/static/py_doc/modelspec/programmatic/mechanisms/nmodl.html)), contrary to the HH model.